Associate Professor of Political Studies; Director of Global Initiatives

-Academic Program Affiliation(s): Global and International Studies, Human Rights, Political Studies
+Academic Program Affiliation(s): Gender and Sexuality Studies, Global Public Health, Global and International Studies, Human Rights, Politics

 Area of Specialization: International Relations